aakashsyadav1999/Digit_Recognizer/README.md

 Classification methods such as SVM and K-nearest neighbors

-Acknowledgements
-More details about the dataset, including algorithms that have been tried on it and their levels of success, can be found at http://yann.lecun.com/exdb/mnist/index.html.
-The dataset is made available under a Creative Commons Attribution-Share Alike 3.0 license.

 Dataset Description
 The data files train.csv and test.csv contain gray-scale images of hand-drawn digits, from zero through nine.